 If Akshatha had been furious at the escape of his enemies into the all-too-defensible valley, he was livid at the report of Rahas' death.
 He had valued the cobra as much more than an assassin; he had always given Akshatha the benefit of his wisdom and clear-sighted appraisal of their circumstances.
 Rahas was one of the few people he had ever truly trusted and relied on.
 If he could get into that valley, he would leave the place a smoking ruin in reprisal for the cobra's death; but he had learned much from their association.
 Enough to know that Rahas would advise him to set aside revenge for the moment, before the pursuit of it robbed him of his ultimate goal.
 He had wasted enough time here.
 If his enemies didn't come out of cover to follow him, then he would deal with them when he ruled this land.

 The jackal messengers Ushi had sent were waiting for him to give them a reply and send them back to the ox.
-The main force of his army had made their next river crossing, a much easier matter without the troublesome rhinos interfering, and were poised to head for the mountain passes.
+The main force of his army had made good time heading north, a much easier matter without the troublesome rhinos interfering, and were poised to make their next river crossing before they headed for the mountain passes.
 He considered the rest of the message – Ushi had been in contact with his allies, and had learned of the Emperor's whereabouts.
 It seemed the old bird was on some sort of pilgrimage, and would be crossing their path very neatly.
 There had been messages from their enemies received in the capital, and forces were being sent to meet them.
 But it wouldn't matter.
 They had made good time on their northward march, and had arrived at the moment they had planned.
 With the Emperor outside of his capital and only defended by his bodyguard, however numerous, he was extremely vulnerable; far more so than he believed.
 And he likely hadn't received word yet that he was even in danger.
 They could delay the main body of their enemies and cut the pheasant off from help, if they moved quickly.
 They could delay their strike no longer.

 Akshatha gave the messengers his reply, and sent the lean long-distance runners on their way.
 He would meet up with Ushi at a point further north.
 They would deal with the Emperor, then with whatever was left of his army.
 Akshatha knew fighting men.
 They would fall in line with a strong leader, rather than allow the country to descend into chaos and civil war as potential rulers jockeyed for the throne.
 With Ushi, one of their own, to rally them, he would have their support.
 Of course, Ushi's greatest advantage had always been his outsider status; here on his home ground, he could become a problem.
 Akshatha growled softly to himself, regretting more than ever the loss of Rahas.
 But he would see the signs, he thought, and could nip any potential disloyalty in the bud.
 Yes, very soon he would once again sit on the throne of his own kingdom, his new kingdom, one he had conquered by his own strength.
 Then he could see to his retaliation on all those who had troubled him in the past.